-Training Tai Chi and Qigong during times of injury, chronic and acute pain offers some unusual benefits.
+Training Tai Chi and Qigong during times of injury, chronic and acute pain can offer some unusual benefits.
 Simply put, pain instructs.
 It’s one of the responses in the body that is not subtle, it hurts and we react to it.

 When you experience physical pain in your Tai Chi or Qigong practice, it is your body’s way of alerting you to something that is off kilter.
 It could be that your alignment is incorrect, which is causing your body weight to displace or get stuck in a joint that you should not be loading weight onto.
 Or it could be that you are working outside of your ability for that current training session.
 Pain is a helpful diagnostic that allows you to train gracefully to your own physical baseline.